 icedrive paid plans

-Icedrive only has three paid plan choices and does not have options for families or businesses.
+Icedrive has only three paid plan choices and does not have options for families or businesses.

 pcloud plans